Find out about upcoming open days and performances at Central.

 This master’s level, conservatoire-style training provides the opportunity for music and theatre practitioners to develop performance techniques and creative skills and experience some of the diversity of music theatre forms.

-Term Three comprises a full-scale public production of a contemporary work in the Embassy Theatre.
+Term Three comprises a full-scale public production of a contemporary work in the Embassy Theatre and the course frequently commissions and premieres new work.
 Acting, singing and dance/movement continue as part of preparation for that performance.
-The course frequently commissions and premieres new work.
-The term ends with a unit which prepares students for industry-standard audition techniques.
+The term ends with a unit which will prepare you for industry-standard audition techniques.

-Term Four is devoted to the Sustained Independent Project, the character of which reflects the student’s strengths across research, writing, performing or creating.
+Term Four is devoted to the Sustained Independent Project, the character of which will reflect your strengths across research, writing, performing or creating.
 The research, performing and creating experiences from previous units contribute to this final piece of work.

-Students are assessed by public performances, professional assessment in classwork and written submissions.
+Assessment is by public performances, process, examination and written submissions.

 Offers will be based on merit alone.
 Scholarships are available.